-There are a lot of different types of gophers, but the pocket gopher is probably the gopher you’re trying to get rid of.
+There are a lot of different types of gophers, but the pocket gopher is probably the one you’re trying to get rid of.
 Getting rid of gophers isn’t easy.
-Gophers harder than hell to get rid of.
+Gophers are harder than hell to get rid of.
 I think that’s the lesson we all learned from Carl Spackler and his obsession with a dancing gopher in the cult classic, Caddyshack.
-There was of course Caddyshack II, but the only thing we learned from that movie is that sequels are always lead by profit estimations rather than good writing (or acting).
-But we didn’t come here to debate the finer points of American cinema during the 1980s.
+There was of course Caddyshack II, but we try not to remember that one.
+Also, we didn’t come here to debate the finer points of American cinema during the 1980s.
 You have a gopher problem.

 Well, you think you have a gopher problem.
 To your left is an illustration of the difference between a molehill and a gopher mound.
 If the holes popping up in your yard are more fan shaped than volcano shaped, you’ve probably got a gopher under your lawn.
 So, let’s talk about gopher control, shall we?